bivor-adrito/nodejs_season_4/readme.md

         b.
 Customer

     - Admins will be able to do the followings
-        1. Admin will be able to create a product []
+        1. Admin will be able to create a product [DONE]
-        2. Admin will be able to upload an image on the product []
+        2. Admin will be able to upload an image on the product [DONE]
         3. Admin will be able to update a product []
         4. Admin will be able to see all the products []
         5. Admin will be able to see a specific product []